juunas11/Joonasw.ElectronicSigningDemo/README.md

 Note the app was made for demo purposes and is not ready for production use.
 Additional authentication and authorization would be required to verify the signers.
-The PDFs are also not actually digitally signed, a page is added with the signers' email addresses.
+The PDFs are also not actually digitally signed; a page is added with the signers' email addresses.

 ## Local setup